Warming tutorial

 You will find this dialog that will guide you to crete the project.
 Two option: Create Project from individual files, you will select individual files that going to be part of your project.
 Create Full Project, you give the path to the folder tree where you have your daily data files.
 ISP will scan all folders validating the files and will create the project.
 Afterwards, you can save your project (recommended) giving a name and press "Saving Project".
 Becareful, when you start to create a project ISP will capture the search filters, so for example if in the Project Box Channels is selected "BHZ" as in the picture below, the project will created based on this filters- If you do not want any filter set the filter bocxes empty

-Filters boxes uses Regex Python keywords:
+Filters boxes uses Regex and Python keywords:

 For example, if ypu want search any component in channels "BH." or if you want any station but verical component station ".+" channel BHZ.